yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 client and the server.
 This allows for server-side detection of MITM attacks using large-scale analytics.

-A note on terminology: we use the term "certificate pinning" throughout this document, since this is the term commonly in use for similar solutions.
-Strictly speaking, our solution does not pin the server's certificate and therefore should better be termed "identity pinning" or "server pinning".
+A note on terminology: unlike other solutions in this space, we do not do "certificate pinning", since the protocol is oblivious to the server's certificate.
+We prefer the term "server identity pinning" for this new solution.

 ## Conventions used in this document
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",